-Decisions regarding the appropriateness of a program option for a student with an educational disability are made through the Individualized Education Plan (IEP).
-The IEP is a written plan developed at a meeting with parent(s), teacher(s), member(s) of the Child Study Team, and a student.
+Decisions regarding the appropriateness of program options for a student with an educational disability are made through the Individualized Education Plan (IEP).
+The IEP is a written plan developed at a formal meeting with a student's IEP team which is comprised of parent(s), teacher(s), member(s) of the Child Study Team, and the student.
 The IEP states the student's current educational status and needs, sets the goals and objectives for the student and describes the program and services necessary for the student to achieve the stated goals and objectives.
-The following are Special Education Program options offered through a student's IEP at BHS.
+The following are Special Education Program options offered through a student's IEP at BHS starting with the least restrictive environment.
+Within each of these programs, the New Jersey Student Learning Standards are implemented in a modified version as deemed by the IEP.